-In addition to his newspaper publications, his work has appeared in National Geographic, Life, Time, Newsweek, Sports Illustrated, and Black and White Magazine.
+In addition to his newspaper publications, Tarver's work has appeared in National Geographic, Life, Time, Newsweek, Sports Illustrated, and Black and White Magazine.
 He is co-author of the book We Were There: Voices of African American Veterans, published by Harper Collins in 2004, which was accompanied by a traveling exhibition that debuted at the National Constitution Center in Philadelphia.

 In addition to a successful career in photojournalism, Tarver has distinguished himself in the field of fine art photography.
-A recipient of the prestigious Pew Fellowship in the Arts, he has also received grants from the National Endowment for the Arts, the Pennsylvania Council on the Arts, and an Independence Foundation Fellowship.
-He was named one of the Delaware Valley's "50 Rising Stars in the Arts" by Seven Arts Magazine and is an alumni of the Center For Emerging Visual Artists.
-Tarver offers private photography instruction, workshops, and photo excursions through his company, Photo-Ops, and serves as Visiting Assistant Professor of Studio Art at Swarthmore College.
+A recipient of the prestigious Pew Fellowship in the Arts, he has also received grants and funding from the National Endowment for the Arts, the Pennsylvania Council on the Arts, and an Independence Foundation Fellowship.
+He was named one of the Delaware Valley's "50 Rising Stars in the Arts" by Seven Arts Magazine and is an Fellow of the Center For Emerging Visual Artists.
+He is a trustee of the Philadelphia Photo Arts Center in Philadelphia.